xjtuiair-cag/Matterhorn/README.md

 )
 ```

 This is a 1-layer MLP.
 It can take an image with the size of 28x28 as input and classify it into 10 classes.
-In this example, two equations of ANN can be represented as below:
+In this example, two equations of ANNs can be represented as below:

 $$Y^{l}=W^{l}X^{l-1}+\vec{b}$$

 $$X^{l}=ReLU(Y^{l})$$

-In SNN, the synapse equation is the same as that in ANN.
-However, functions in soma are no longer like what is in ANN.
-In the soma of SNN, there exists a loop in time.
-The image below describes what an SNN looks like.
+In SNNs, the synapse equation is the same as that in ANNs.
+However, functions in soma are no longer like what is in ANNs.
+In the soma of SNNs, there exists a loop in time.
+The image below describes what SNNs look like.

 ![SNN Structure](./assets/readme_2.png)